 Reducing food waste will ultimately result from a combination of technical changes to products and packaging, and citizen engagement to improve awareness, understanding and use of date labels.
 This project was focussed on the latter and our evidence review helped us to identify potential opportunities to positively influence behaviour.

 Through a series of workshops with WRAP we developed a long list of opportunities, from which prioritised:

 - Helping people see and act on the difference between Use By and Best Before

 - Helping people to use date labels to act in time to avoid food waste

 We then developed these opportunities and ideas on how to execute them into ready to go pitches to take to retailers and manufacturers.

-WRAP are now taking these ideas forward and propose them to their signatories and partners.
+WRAP are now taking these ideas forward to propose them to their signatories and partners.